Persie0/PDF-Page-Stripper/README.md

 - **Multi-file support**: You can upload multiple PDF files at once, and each will be processed individually.
 - **Text-based analysis**: The comparison is based purely on the text content of each page.
-- **No external dependencies**: This tool is built entirely with HTML, JavaScript, and PDF libraries like [PDF.js](https://github.com/mozilla/pdf.js) and [PDF-Lib](https://pdf-lib.js.org/).
-- **Progress Indicator**: A progress bar is displayed while the PDFs are being processed, indicating the status of the operation.
-- **Results Summary**: For each PDF, the tool provides a breakdown of total pages, pages kept, and pages removed, along with a visual representation of the page retention.
+- **Results Summary**: For each PDF, the tool provides a breakdown of total pages, pages kept (green), and pages removed (red), along with a visual representation of the page retention.

 ### Idea and Inspiration